ideasxiang/r2auto_nav/README.md

 6. Open another terminal and `sshrp`
 7. Run `python3 fly_sub3.py` in the same terminal (Make sure to copy the code for fly_sub3.py onto the rpi on Turtlebot and edit the port in the file)
 8. Open another terminal and `sshrp`
-9. Run `python3 fly_pub3.py` in the same terminal (Make sure to copy the code for fly_pub3.py onto the rpi on Turtlebot)
+9. Run `python3 fly_pub3.py` in the same terminal (Make sure to copy the code for fly_sub3.py onto the rpi on Turtlebot and edit the port in the file)
 10. In a new terminal, `cd ~/colcon_ws` and do `colcon build` (Ensure that installation for Turtlebot3 Foxy is done)
 11. `ros2 run auto_nav r7auto_nav` to run the wall following algorithm (Ensure in the folder auto_nav that setup.py has correct code)
 12. Voilà you are done